ultraego4/website/content/posts/automotive/daihatsu_sirion_2006/2025_08_15_daihatsu_sirion_2006.md

 +++
 date = '2025-08-15T20:48:27+02:00'
-draft = true
+draft = false
-title = 'Car inspection: Daihatsu Sirion 2006 '
+title = 'Car inspection: Daihatsu Sirion 2006 - Day 1'
 summary = "Since i have been working in the automotive industry for almost 2 years now, i think it's kind of time to get into cars.
-My very first project will be a FULL checkup of a Daihatsu Sirion 2006.
-From the internals to the externals and there will be soooooo much to learn.
+My very first project will be a FULL checkup of a Daihatsu Sirion 2006 from the internals to the externals and there will be soooooo much to learn.
 Lets dive in."
 +++

 ## Preliminary knowledge

-In this chapter i'll be talking about my knowledge state and what i did to ramp up.
+Lets talk about my knowledge state and what i did to ramp up.

 ### My current skill set